appliedaistudio/maxwellai-accessibilityAPI/README.md

 2. **Project Structure**: The project consists of HTML and JavaScript files, along with JSON files containing input examples and schemas.

 3. **Understanding the JavaScript Code**:
    - `getAccessibilityAnalysis`: This function performs the accessibility analysis based on the provided input data and returns recommendations.
-It utilizes PhysarAI to understand the goal, analyze options and generate recommendations.
+It uses PhysarAI to understand the goal, analyze options and generate recommendations.
    - Other utility functions handle JSON validation, fetching data, and key extraction.

 4. **HTML Usage**: